lbertz02/dime-diamimpl/README.md

-# diamimp - Recommendations for Diameter Improvements
+# diamimp - Recommendations for Diameter Specificationss